 With the focus on start-up, and recognizing the importance of flexibility in the timing of financial assistance, the 3 years of operating assistance allowable under the CMAQ program may now be spread over a longer period, for a total of up to 5 sequential years of support.
 Grantees who propose to use CMAQ funding for operating support may spread the third year amount (an amount not to exceed the greater of year 1 or 2) across an additional 2 years (i.e. years 4 and 5).
 This approach will provide an incremental, taper-down approach, while other funding is used for a higher proportion of the operating costs as needed.
 See Table 3 for examples of possible funding allocations.
 At the conclusion of the 5-year period, operating costs would have to be maintained with non-CMAQ funding.
 It is anticipated that this approach may enable a transition to more independent system operation.
 The amounts which apply to years 1 and/or 2 are established at the discretion of the State or local sponsor.

 |Example||Year 1||Year 2||Year 3||Year 4||Year 5||Total|

-Except as noted in this paragraph, activities that already have received 3 years of operating support under prior authorizations of the CMAQ program are not considered to be in a start-up phase and are not eligible for the expanded assistance period.
-Those transportation uses expressly eligible for CMAQ funding under SAFETEA-LU sections 1808(g)-(k) and certain provisions in appropriations acts are eligible for CMAQ dollars for an additional 5 years consistent with this Section.
-The maximum allowable assistance level and the 5-year time period described above will apply.
+Except as noted in paragraph (f) below, activities that already have received 3 years of operating assistance under prior authorizations of the CMAQ program are not considered to be in a start-up phase and are not eligible for new CMAQ operating assistance or the expanded assistance period.

 Elements of operating assistance prohibited by statute or regulation are not eligible for CMAQ participation, regardless of their emissions or congestion reduction potential.